Argentine midterm primary tests Fernandez popularity

 Fernandez's allies would need a two-thirds majority in both chambers to get debate started on a constitutional change to permit a third term.

-"She doesn't have that now and she won't have it after October," said Ignacio Labaqui, an analyst for emerging markets consultancy Medley Global Advisors.
+"She doesn't have that now and she won't have it after October," said Ignacio Labaqui, a Buenos Aires-based analyst for emerging markets consultancy Medley Global Advisors.

-"But if the ruling party gets 40 percent or better at the national level In October, it could still claim to have a strong enough mandate to pressure the opposition into a bargain allowing the third-term amendment."
+"But if the ruling party gets 40 percent or better at the national level, it could still claim to have a strong enough mandate to pressure the opposition into a bargain allowing the third-term amendment."

+An over-valued currency, protectionist trade policies, ever-tightening foreign exchange controls and Fernandez's decision to nationalize Argentina's private pension system, its main airline and top oil company YPF have upset investors and trade partners.

+Fernandez voted in her home province of Santa Cruz, in the Patagonia region.
+Unable by law to speak publicly about politics until the polls close, she told reporters that voting was proceeding normally throughout the country, and she took time to gush over her new grandson, who was with her in Santa Cruz.

 FRAGMENTED OPPOSITION